 Top countries of origin

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Tennessee, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Tennessee, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Almost 60 percent of students earning engineering PhDs from Tennessee schools in recent years were noncitizens.

 Share of Engineering PhDs who were temporary residents (2006-2010)